 Oolong tea isn’t as delicate as green tea but it isn’t as strong as black tea either, it’s in the middle.
-Anyone a middle child here?
-For the best flavors, steep your oolong tea with water temperature that is boiling but only for about 3-4 minutes.
-Oolong tea doesn’t need any longer steep times like black tea does, you’ll find that it becomes acidic soon after 5 minutes of steeping.
+Consider it the middle child.
+For the best flavors, steep your oolong tea with water temperature that is boiling for about 3-4 minutes.
+Oolong tea doesn’t need any longer steep times like black tea does.
+You’ll find that it becomes acidic soon after 5 minutes of steeping.

 How Long to Steep Herbal Tea?

-Herbal teas tend to require a bit more in order to extract their best flavors.
+Herbal teas tend to need a bit more to extract their best flavors.
 Some of the most popular herbal teas are ginger tea, hibiscus tea, sage tea and a few others.
 With water temperature that has reached its boiling point, steep your herbal teas for a longer duration like 5-7 minutes long.
-You may adjust how long or short your steeping duration is based on how strong you want the flavors to be.
+You may adjust how long or short your steeping duration is based on how intense you want the flavors to be.

 How Long to Steep Earl Grey Tea?

-The treatment or steeping of earl grey tea is similar to oolong tea.
+The treatment or steeping of earl grey tea is like oolong tea.
 With a water temperature that reached its boiling point, steep your earl grey tea for no more than 5 minutes.
 Generally we like to steep it for 4.5 minutes to be exact.
-We think it offers both a smooth texture and bold flavor with these preferences, give it a try and let us know how yours turns out!
+We think it offers both a smooth texture and bold flavor with these preferences.
+Give it a try and let us know how yours turns out!

 How Long to Steep Chai Tea?

 Anyone here a fan of chai tea?
 We know some people don’t like the “spicy” or “cinnamon” like experience with it.
 Let us know!
 Some of the team here enjoy it very much, especially in Fall or Autumn seasons.
-To steep chai tea to perfect, use a water temperature that has reached its boiling point and steep for 4-6 minutes.
+To steep chai tea to perfection, use a water temperature that has reached its boiling point.
+Steep for 4-6 minutes.

 How Long to Steep Jasmine Tea?

-Being one of the most delicate teas out there (in this list of loose leaf teas at least), the steeping temperature and duration isn’t much.
+Jasmine tea is one of the most delicate teas out there (in this list of loose leaf teas at least).
+The steeping temperature and duration isn’t much.
 With water temperature short of boiling, steep your very delicate jasmine tea for 1.5-3 minutes.
-If you’d like, test the different flavors from steeping for 15-30 seconds more and determine what you like the best!
+Feel free to steep a seconds more if you’d like.